-What Is A Summary Offence?
+What is a Summary Conviction Offence?

 A summary offence is considered a less serious offence and comes with less severe penalties if you are convicted.
 The term summary comes from the fact that these offences can only be prosecuted summarily – that is, without a jury or indictment.
 Summary offences are tried in a provincial court by a judge only.